supercontainers/sc20-tutorial/_episodes/03-hands-on.md

+---
-/# Building and Running Containers
+title: "Building and Running Containers"
+teaching:
+exercises:
+questions:
+objectives:
+- TBD
+---

 In the third hour we will build the preceding container from scratch.